U2:UV Achtung Baby Live at Sphere: Speaker system, sound design, and mixing

 For sound mixing, engineer Joe O'Herlihy utilised two DiGiCo Quantum SD7 digital mixing consoles with redundant engines; he mixed on one console and maintained a mirrored backup to which he could automatically failover.
 Each console was capable of 128 input channels, and of the 48 aux-sends available for each channel, O'Herlihy used 32 of them for the Holoplot speaker arrays.
 He decided to focus the sound image of the band's performances towards the proscenium.
 By routing separate audio of each band member to the corresponding speaker cluster above their location on stage, he achieved what he called "pictorial audio—where you see the musician, you hear the musician".
 The immersive speaker clusters, located midway up the auditorium, were used by O'Herlihy for keyboards, backing vocals, guitar treatments, and string or choral arrangements, and he occasionally panned them from side to side to add what he called "shimmer" to the band's sound.
 O'Herlihy erred on the side of exhibiting restraint in his mix, as panning too far to the sides could have introduced time alignment issues.
 For certain songs, he made creative mix choices; during the guitar solo of "The Fly", as the visuals directed the audience's attention to the ceiling, he refocused the mix of the guitar to that area.

 The band members wore in-ear monitors by Shure with an Axient wireless system.
 Sound was mixed for their monitors on three DiGiCo consoles: one for Bono, one for the Edge, and one for Clayton and van den Berg.
 Each console for monitor mixing was also paired with a mirror one for redundancy.
-The crew isolated the Edge's Marshall and Vox AC30 guitar amplifiers and Clayton's bass amplifiers by Ampeg, Matchless, and Fender underneath the stage.
+Underneath the stage, the crew isolated the Edge's Marshall and Vox AC30 guitar amplifiers and Clayton's bass amplifiers by Ampeg, Matchless, and Fender.
 Contrasting with his past equipment setups, the Edge added digital amplifier emulation pedals by Universal Audio to his guitar rig and alternated between using them and his amplifiers to achieve specific guitar sounds.
 Lillywhite said the Edge's guitar initially sounded harsh, necessitating adjustments to be made.